chirangaalwis/aws-cloudformation-templates/basic-vpc/README.md

-# Basic VPC Cloud Formation Template
+# Basic VPC CloudFormation Template

-This Cloud Formation template creates following resources for demonstrating basic features of a VPC:
+This CloudFormation template creates following resources for demonstrating basic features of a VPC.

+## AWS Resources:

   - A VPC
   - Two Public Subnets